-A. Voting
+A. VOTING

-There are two classes of stock, Common Stock and Class A Common Stock, authorized by the Company's Certificate of Incorporation.
-A third class, Preferred Stock, has been authorized by vote of the shareholders, but the Certificate of Incorporation has not yet been amended to reflect that authorization.
-(At the Company's 1998 Annual Meeting, the shareholders, voting in favor of a Board-of-Directors proposal, empowered the Board to amend the Certificate of Incorporation to authorize 20,000,000 shares of Preferred Stock, and to issue Preferred Stock in one or more series, with such preferences, limitations and relative rights as it should determine.)
+The Company, as provided in and by its Certificate of Incorporation, has two authorized classes of common stock, denominated Common Stock and Class A Common Stock, and one authorized class of preferred stock, denominated Preferred

+Stock.
+(At the Company's 1998 Annual Meeting, the shareholders, voting in favor of a Board-of-Directors proposal, empowered the Board of Directors to amend the Certificate of Incorporation to authorize 20,000,000 shares of Preferred Stock and, thereupon, to issue Preferred Stock shares in one or more series, with such preferences, limitations and relative rights as it should determine.
+The resulting amendment of the Certificate of Incorporation was filed in the office of the Delaware Secretary of State, and made effective, in August of 1999.)